alexrintt/kanade/README.md

 ## Installation (x86-64, armeabi-v7 and arm64-v8)

 Specific-abi apks are compatible only with a subset of devices but they are substantially lighter than the universal apk.
-So If you are the kind of geek who is staring at green letters all day and know your device CPU architecture (abi) you can download it (8MB) at:
+So If you are that guy from The Matrix who stares at falling green cliffs all day and know your device CPU architecture you can download it (8MB) at:

 - ([Repository Releases](https://github.com/alexrintt/kanade/releases)) Most easy one-time way to install: [github.com/alexrintt/kanade/releases](https://github.com/alexrintt/kanade/releases).